juice-shop/pwning-juice-shop/appendix/solutions.md

 8. Then type any _New Password_ and matching _Repeat New Password_
 9. Click _Change_ to solve this challenge

-### :warning: Rat out a notorious character hiding in plain sight in the shop
+### Rat out a notorious character hiding in plain sight in the shop

 1. Looking for irregularities among the image files you will at some point notice that `5.png` is the only PNG file among otherwise only